A Tribute for the Negro

-A Tribute for the Negro: being a vindication of the moral, intellectual, and religious capabilities of the coloured portion of mankind; with particular reference to the African race (1848), written by the Leeds-based British abolitionist Wilson Armistead (1819-1868), is a work that published indictments of scientific racism, as well as slavery, and included biographies of a number of prominent campaigners including Henry Highland Garnet and Phyllis Wheatley.
+A Tribute for the Negro: Being a Vindication of the Moral, Intellectual, and Religious Capabilities of the Coloured Portion of Mankind; with Particular Reference to the African Race is an 1848 work written by the Leeds-based British abolitionist Wilson Armistead, that published indictments of scientific racism, as well as slavery, and included biographies of a number of prominent campaigners including Henry Highland Garnet and Phyllis Wheatley.
 It was one of a number of anti-slavery books published in the 1800s by social reformers.
 The book was dedicated to James Pennington, Frederick Douglass, Alexander Crummell, "as well as many other elevated noble examples of elevated humanity of the negro".
 Its purpose was to argue and present evidence for the accomplishments of African Americans and act as a treatise of support.
 One of the didactic tools used by Armistead in the book is to draw comparisons between Britain's Roman past and its cruelties, to argue for more progressive views on abolition.
+The book was published by subscription with an extensive list of nearly 1000 subscribers comprising the most 'conspicuous' philanthropists of the day and including "the Sovereign of the most enlightened country of the world", which it has been suggested refers to Queen Victoria.

 Reception

 Douglass himself had a mixed reaction to the book: he was displeased with the fact that the image of him included was doctored to make him appear to be smiling.
 In his 1849 review, published in the North Star, he was also critical of further illustrations in the book, stating that white artists could not create "impartial portraits" of African Americans.
 Overall, Douglass felt the poorness of the images reduced the impact of the message of the prose.
-In later editions of the book, the image of Douglass changed to use one of him created by an American, rather than a British engraver.
+In later editions of the book, the image of Douglass was changed to one created by an American, rather than a British, engraver.